Gary W. Cole, MD, FAAD

 - Find a local Dermatologist in your town

 - Warts are local growths in the skin that are caused by human papillomavirus (HPV) infection.
+They should be distinguished from sexually transmitted (genital) warts, which are caused by other HPV types.

 - Types of warts include common warts, flat warts, plantar warts, periungual warts, and filiform warts.